9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ## The Add Podcast Window

-Now that we\'ve covered the main window, let\'s talk about the other windows that our application presents, starting with the Add Podcast window.
+Now that we've covered the main window, let's talk about the other windows that our application presents, starting with the Add Podcast window.
 When the user clicks the button to add a new podcast, we need to pop up a dialog box to prompt for the URL of the podcast.
 We have